LEARN ABOUT DIVERSITY

 If you need accommodations because of a disability, if you have emergency medical information to share with me, or if you need special arrangements in case the building must be evacuated, please inform me immediately.
 Please see me privately after class, or at my office.

-To request academic accommodations (for example, a note taker), students must also register with the Office of Disability Services, S5 Memorial Union, 882-4696.
+To request academic accommodations (for example, a note taker), students must also register with the Office of Disability Center, S5 Memorial Union, 882-4696.
 It is the campus office responsible for reviewing documentation provided by students requesting academic accommodations, and for accommodations planning in cooperation with students and instructors, as needed and consistent with course requirements.
 Another resource, MU's Adaptive Computing Technology Center, 884-2828, is available to provide computing assistance to students with disabilities.

 Creating an Inclusive and Open Classroom